spiral/docs/http/routing.md

     public function activeRoute();

     /**
      * Generate valid route URL using route name and set of parameters.
-Should support controller
+This should support controller
-     * and action name separated by ":" - in this case router should find appropriate route and
+     * and action name separated by ":" - In this case, the router should find the appropriate route and
-     * create url using it.
+     * create a url using it.
      *
      * @param string           $route Route name.
      * @param array            $parameters